 The Schubert Club was originally started in 1882 by Marion Ramsey Furness, daughter to Governor Ramsey.
+You can find a Schubert Club history at MNOpedia.
 Now it has gained the reputation for presenting the world’s most prestigious musicians in recital.
 The museum is located at the Landmark Center.
-Concerts are held in various locations.
+Schubert Club Concerts are held in various locations.

 The Schubert Club Family Concerts

 Family Concerts are held at St. Matthews Episcopal Church, 2136 Carter Ave, St Paul and features national and local musicians performing folk, ethnic and classical music.
 Performances include storytelling, dance and audience participation.
 Some concerts are sensory-friendly.
 Advanced tickets are encouraged, but you can choose your own price.